Haiti: Duvalier dynasty (1957–1986)

 In 1956–57 Haiti underwent severe political turmoil; Magloire was forced to resign and leave the country in 1956 and he was followed by four short-lived presidencies.
-In the September 1957 election Dr. François Duvalier was elected President of Haiti.
+In the September 1957 election François Duvalier was elected President of Haiti.
 Known as 'Papa Doc' and initially popular, Duvalier remained President until his death in 1971.
 He advanced black interests in the public sector, where over time, people of color had predominated as the educated urban elite.
 Not trusting the army, despite his frequent purges of officers deemed disloyal, Duvalier created a private militia known as Tontons Macoutes ("Bogeymen"), which maintained order by terrorizing the populace and political opponents.
 In 1964 Duvalier proclaimed himself 'President for Life'; an uprising against his rule that year in Jérémie was violently suppressed, with the ringleaders publicly executed and hundreds of mixed-raced citizens in the town killed.
 The bulk of the educated and professional class began leaving the country, and corruption became widespread.
 Duvalier sought to create a personality cult, identifying himself with Baron Samedi, one of the loa (or lwa), or spirits, of Haitian Vodou.
 Despite the well-publicized abuses under his rule, Duvalier's firm anti-Communism earned him the support of the Americans, who furnished the country with aid.

-In 1971 Duvalier died, and he was succeeded by his son Jean-Claude Duvalier, nicknamed 'Baby Doc', who ruled until 1986.
+In 1971, Duvalier died, and he was succeeded by his son Jean-Claude Duvalier, nicknamed 'Baby Doc', who ruled until 1986.
 He largely continued his father's policies, though curbed some of the worst excesses in order to court international respectability.
 Tourism, which had nosedived in Papa Doc's time, again became a growing industry.
-However as the economy continued to decline Baby Doc's grip on power began to weaken.
+However, as the economy continued to decline, Baby Doc's grip on power began to weaken.
 Haiti's pig population was slaughtered following an outbreak of swine fever in the late 1970s, causing hardship to rural communities who used them as an investment.
 The opposition became more vocal, bolstered by a visit to the country by Pope John Paul II in 1983, who publicly lambasted the president.
-Demonstrations occurred in Gonaïves in 1985 which then spread across the country; under pressure from the United States, Duvalier left the country for France in February 1986.
+Demonstrations occurred in Gonaïves in 1985 which then spread across the country; under pressure from the United States, Duvalier left the country in February 1986.

 In total, roughly 40,000 to 60,000 Haitians are estimated to have been killed during the reign of the Duvaliers.
-Through the use of his intimidation tactics and executions, many intellectual Haitians had fled, leaving the country with a massive brain-drain that it has yet to recover from.
+Through the use of his intimidation tactics and executions, many intellectual Haitians had fled, leaving the country with a massive brain-drain from which it has yet to recover.